 For the go-live of Little Kings and Queens in February, we donated trees to projects on Mount Kilimanjaro in Tanzania, also known as the “rooftop of Africa”.
 It’s the highest freestanding mountain in the world where forests are declining at a rapid rate.
 We choose to donate our trees here because it will help restore balance to the climate and combat poverty in the rural communities.

-For the go-live of Lietaert in March, we donated trees to the rainforest in the Kalimantan region in Borneo, home to a diverse wildlife such as orangutans, sumatran tigers, sun bears and over 1700 species of birds.
+For the go-live of Lietaert in March, we donated trees to the rainforest in the Kalimantan region in Borneo, home to diverse wildlife such as orangutans, Sumatran tigers, sun bears and over 1700 species of birds.
 The rainforest has been threatened by fires and by the palm oil industry and illegal mining operations.
 Reforestation helps protecting endangered wildlife, reducing the impact of fires and building local communities.

 When Vijgeblad went live in March, we chose the Andes Mountains of South America.
-The forest coverage is a critical source of water, food and jobs to the local Indigenous population.
+The forest coverage is a critical source of water, food, and jobs to the local Indigenous population.
 The forest is also essential to innumerable communities and cities downstream as the Andes’ watersheds drain into the Amazon basin.
 The mountains have been facing years of deforestation caused by a growing population and increasing agricultural production.

 Medicare went live in March.
 We donated fifty trees to the southern Australian island of Tasmania, one of the last places where many of Australia’s threatened native species can thrive.
 Unfortunately, centuries of farming in the Tasmanian midlands have depleted habitats and reduced biodiversity.

 Reforestation is a major challenge for Haiti.
 Centuries of over-farming and poor agricultural methods have destroyed the region’s soil.
 Erosion makes it very difficult to grow food, and dramatically increases the impact of natural disasters.
 Planting trees here will help restore nutrients to the soil and teach local farmers how to use the land responsibly and profitably.
-So when BE O Bar went live, we donated 50 trees the this area.
+So when BE O Bar went live, we donated 50 trees to this area.

 The goal is not to get more sympathy or to brag about how different we are.
 We want to inspire other companies to join us in this movement.
 We are all in this together!